 The Hong Kong Exchanges and Clearing Limited (HKEx) was established in 2000, and it operates as a futures market and stock market in Hong Kong.
 After the merger of the Hong Kong Securities Clearing Company Limited (HKSCC), the Stock Exchange of Hong Kong (SEHK), and the Hong Kong Futures Exchange (HKFE), HKEx became the holding company.
 The different entities merged to elevate China’s competitiveness in the global stock and futures markets.

-As of 2020, the HKEx’s market value is estimated at $62 billion, making it the world’s largest exchange operator by market capitalization.
+As of October 2020, the HKEx’s market value is estimated at $5.6 trillion, making it the third largest exchange operator by market capitalization in Asia.
 More than 2,509 companies are listed in the HKEx securities market.
 Due to its strategic position in the global market, HKEx is used as a platform for raising financing for issuers both in China and the rest of the world.

 - The Hong Kong Exchanges and Clearing Limited (HKEx) is responsible for the securities market in Hong Kong.

 - HKEx acts as a regulatory body in Hong Kong, and it regulates trading activities of companies trading on its exchange.

 - Some of the securities products traded on the HKEx include stocks, bonds, ETFs, mutual funds, warrants, depository receipts, and structured products.

 Understanding Hong Kong Exchanges and Clearing Limited